The Wizard of Oz - Victor Fleming - Emerald City - poppy field - Dorothy - Judy Garland - Cowardly Lion - Scarecrow - Tin Man

 The Wizard of Oz - Victor Fleming - Margaret Hamilton - Wicked Witch of the West - crystal ball - flying monkey - Dorothy

 The movie is also progressive in inverting patriarchal hierarchy.
 Every powerful or instrumental role is played by a woman – Dorothy, Aunt Em, Elmira Gulch, and the witches, while all the male characters are weak or subservient – the Wizard, Uncle Henry, the three farmhands, the Scarecrow, Tin Man, Lion, and the witch’s minions.
-(This reversal of the gender hierarchy is fairly common to Hollywood musicals; the musicals that work best generally give women the stronger roles.)
+(This reversal of the gender hierarchy is fairly common to Hollywood musicals; those that work best generally give women the stronger roles.)
 But the most daring challenge to social norms is Toto, who is a veiled surrogate for what the movie could not get away with showing in 1939: an illegitimate child.
 Of course Elmira Gulch is just mean enough to snatch a small dog from a young girl, but the situation changes little if we view Dorothy as an unwed mother trying to protect her fatherless child from a judgmental and adverse world.

 The Wizard of Oz uses a classic framing structure, much like The Cabinet of Dr. Caligari, in which a realistic setting brackets a fantastic or unreal inner story.
 As in Caligari, most of the fantasy characters are transformations of people the protagonist knows from the real world.
 The Wizard, the Wicked Witch of the West, and Dorothy’s three companions all have counterparts in Kansas.
 Oddly, however, Aunt Em and Uncle Henry have no counterparts in Oz, while Glinda has none in Kansas.
 The insinuation is that Dorothy is an orphan, in which case it would be natural for her to dream of her long-lost mother in the idealized form of Glinda, who protects and advises Dorothy but also lets her discover the ways of the world on her own.